leo314159/leo314159/README.md

 **About me**

-- 💼 FrontEnd Beginner
+- 💼 a FrontEnd Beginner

-- 📈 Interested Deep Learning
+- 📈 Interested in Deep Learning

-- 📚 Major related GNSS
+- 📚 Majored in GNSS

 - ❤️ I love Math and Algorithm